MR-UNKNOWN8014/system-info-dashboard/README.md

 - **Top processes**: top 5 processes ranked by real CPU usage (not zeroed readings)
 - **Color-coded bars**: green / yellow / red based on usage thresholds
 - **Live watch mode**: flicker-free auto-refresh at a configurable interval
+- **Output Export**: "--export" flag that lets you export the output as HTML, JSON or CSV
 ---

 ## Tech Stack